 Whichever treatment is used, your warts may still come back at some point.
 That’s because the virus may still be living in your skin cells for a while, sometimes for years, and may cause warts to develop again.
 You may also need several treatments before your warts go away.
 There again if you do get more genital warts after being treated successfully, it’s impossible to say whether or not they were triggered by the original infection or a new infection.

 Meanwhile, if you’re a smoker, you may find treating genital warts takes longer than someone who doesn’t smoke.
-According to the sexual health charity FPA, smokers respond less well to treatment than non-smokers.
+According to FPA, there’s evidence that smokers respond less well to treatment than non-smokers (vi).

 Genital warts and other STIs